deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_20_a.png" alt="">

 As you can see, this ROP gadget is "located" at 0x140108552.
-However, since this is a kernel mode address- rp++ (from usermode and not ran as an administrator) will not give us the full address of this.
+However, since this is a kernel mode address - rp++ (from usermode and not ran as an administrator) will not give us the full address of this.
 However, if you remove the first 3 bytes, the rest of the "address" is really an offset from the kernel base.
 This means this ROP gadget is located at ntoskrnl.exe + 0x108552.

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_21_a.png" alt="">

 Awesome! rp++ was a bit wrong in its enumeration. rp++ says that we can put ECX into the CR4 register.
-Howerver, upon further inspection, we can see this ROP gadget ACTUALLY points to a `mov cr4, rcx` instruction.
+However, upon further inspection, we can see this ROP gadget ACTUALLY points to a `mov cr4, rcx` instruction.
 This is perfect for our use case!
 We have a way to move the contents of the RCX register into the CR4 register.
-You may be asking "Okay, we can control the CR4 register via the RCX register- but how does this help us?"
+You may be asking "Okay, we can control the CR4 register via the RCX register - but how does this help us?"
 Recall one of the properties of ROP from my previous post.
-Whenever we had a nice ROP gadget that allowed a desired intruction, but there was an unecessary `pop` in the gadget, we used filler data of NOPs.
-This is because we are just simply placing data in a register- we are not executing it.
+Whenever we had a nice ROP gadget that allowed a desired instruction, but there was an unnecessary `pop` in the gadget, we used filler data of NOPs.
+This is because we are just simply placing data in a register - we are not executing it.

 The same principle applies here.
 If we can `pop` our intended flag value into RCX, we should have no problem.
-As we saw before, our intended CR4 register value should be 0x506f8.
+As we saw before, our intended CR4 register value should be `0x506f8`.

-Real quick with brevity- let's say rp++ was right in that we could only control the contents of the ECX register (instead of RCX).
+Real quick with brevity - let's say rp++ was right in that we could only control the contents of the ECX register (instead of RCX).
 Would this affect us?

 Recall, however, how the registers work here.